 The Explore the Cotswolds by Public Transport Guide and online timetables are an invaluable information resource to traveling around the Cotswolds by bus and train.
 Produced by the Cotswolds Conservation Board, the guide includes taster walks and cycle rides, attractions and places to visit as well as online routes and timetables.

-To download the guide, click here.
+To download the latest guide, click here.
 Alternatively, pick one up at one of the many visitor information centres in the and around the Cotswolds.